“The reports of my death are greatly exaggerated.”

 The mythology surrounding America’s public enemy number one took yet another bizarre turn this week as Washington announced that after ten years of searching they have finally located and killed their illusive adversary, Osama bin Laden.
-Unfortunately for US authorities however, this latest staged media event has created far more questions than it has answers.
+Unfortunately for US authorities, this latest staged media stunt has created far more questions than it has answers.

 Indeed, The Washington Post did report Monday that bin Laden, the long-hunted al-Qaeda leader and alleged chief architect of the Sept.
 11, 2001 terrorist attacks, was in fact killed on Sunday in what officials described as a Navy Seal-run surgical raid on his alleged luxury hideout in Pakistan.